How to Estimate Laser Welding Energy Consumption

 Strategies include:

-- Optimize welding speed - Faster speeds reduce total energy per weld
+- Review welding speed - Faster speeds reduce total energy per weld when penetration remains acceptable

 - Use appropriate power levels - Avoid over-powering which wastes energy